GerHobbelt/owemdjee/README.md

 - **sqlite_wrapper** [📁](./sqlite_wrapper) [🌐](https://github.com/GerHobbelt/sqlite_wrapper) -- an easy-to-use, lightweight and concurrency-friendly SQLite wrapper written in C++17.
 - **sqlite_zstd_vfs** [📁](./sqlite_zstd_vfs) [🌐](https://github.com/GerHobbelt/sqlite_zstd_vfs) -- SQLite VFS extension providing streaming storage compression using Zstandard (Zstd), transparently compressing pages of the main database file as they're written out and later decompressing them as they're read in.
 It runs page de/compression on background threads and occasionally generates dictionaries to improve subsequent compression.
 - **sqlpp11** [📁](./sqlpp11) [🌐](https://github.com/GerHobbelt/sqlpp11) -- a type safe embedded domain specific language for SQL queries and results in C++.
+- **squash** [📁](./squash) [🌐](https://github.com/GerHobbelt/squash) -- an abstraction library which provides a single API to access many compression libraries, allowing applications a great deal of flexibility when choosing a compression algorithm, or allowing a choice between several of them.
 - **ssdeep** [📁](./ssdeep) [🌐](https://github.com/GerHobbelt/ssdeep) -- fuzzy hashing library, can be used to assist with identifying almost identical files using context triggered piecewise hashing.
 - **ssimulacra2** [📁](./ssimulacra2) [🌐](https://github.com/GerHobbelt/ssimulacra2) -- Structural SIMilarity Unveiling Local And Compression Related Artifacts metric developed by Jon Sneyers.
 SSIMULACRA 2 is based on the concept of the multi-scale structural similarity index measure (MS-SSIM), computed in a perceptually relevant color space, adding two other (asymmetric) error maps, and aggregating using two different norms.
 - **stan** [📁](./stan) [🌐](https://github.com/GerHobbelt/stan) -- Stan is a C++ package providing (1) full Bayesian inference using the No-U-Turn sampler (NUTS), a variant of Hamiltonian Monte Carlo (HMC), (2) approximate Bayesian inference using automatic differentiation variational inference (ADVI), and (3) penalized maximum likelihood estimation (MLE) using L-BFGS optimization.
 It is built on top of the [Stan Math library](https://github.com/stan-dev/math).